Apollon77/ioBroker.googleauth/README.md

 The extension enhances the login screen by the checkbox **First time login with Account** and the button **Sign in with Google**.

-If you sign in with your Google Account the first time you have to check on the **First time** checkbox and you have to specify your *username* and *password*.
+If you sign in with your Google Account the first time, you have to check on the **First time** checkbox and you have to specify your *username* and *password*.
 This is necessary to associate your Google Account to your user profil in ioBroker.
 Instead of the **Log in** button you must push the **Sign in with Google** button.